Vani-cc/Vani-cc/README.md

 ###

-<p align="left">My name is vania, and I'm  estudiante de Ing.
-En Software & Sistemas Computacionales .</p>
+<p align="left">My name is Vania and I am a student of Software and Computer Systems Engineering.</p>

 ###